Rkarkoub/Rkarkoub/README.md

 ---

-## About
+## About Me

 I’m someone who likes finding solutions.

-I’m drawn to problems that are messy at the start — scattered data, inefficient workflows, and clunky systems that don’t quite work together.
-The kind of problems where the solution isn’t obvious, but once it’s built, it feels simple.

-My focus is building systems that take that mess and turn it into something structured, fast, and actually useful.
-Whether that’s a data pipeline, a backend workflow, or a full product, the goal is always the same: reduce friction and make things work the way they should.
+What excites me most about technology is how much you can build with just a computer: a better workflow, a cleaner system, a tool that saves people time, or a product that makes something frustrating feel simple.
+I’m especially drawn to messy problems at the start: scattered information, inefficient processes, and clunky experiences that need structure.

-I studied Applied Data Science at Penn State, where I focused on building predictive systems.
-Since then, I’ve leaned heavily into backend engineering and product-driven system design.
+I studied Applied Data Science at Penn State because I was drawn to the idea of using statistical methods to build fast, predictive systems.
+Combined with my drive to innovate and build, that foundation pushed me toward creating systems that are practical, scalable, and actually useful.

 ---